Lower Trent Conservation

 • Undertake legal proceedings when necessary

-Lower Trent Conservation urges landowners to make sure any work done in a regulated area complies with the Conservation Authorities Act: Ontario Regulation 163/06.
+Lower Trent Conservation urges landowners to make sure any work done in a regulated area complies with the Conservation Authorities Act and Ontario Regulation 41/24.
 You can check our online Map Viewer to see if your property is located within a regulated area.

 If you see some work being completed that may not be authorized and would like to request Lower Trent Conservation staff to look into it, please visit the Complaint Page.